Tinkerforge/doc/en/source/Hardware/Bricks/HAT_Brick.rst

 on the HAT with the Raspberry Pi.

 With Raspbian 2019-06-20 or newer the SPI speed depends on the current CPU clock frequency.
-The CPU frequency on Raspbian is controlled by the governor.
+The CPU frequency on Raspbian is controlled by the Linux governor.
 By default the governor is configured as *ondemand*, which means that the frequency is scaled depending on the load.
-We tested this with Raspberry Pi Zero/2/3/4.

-This means that by default the throughput increases if the load of CPU is high.
+This means that by default the throughput increases if the load of CPU is higher.
 You can turn the frequency scaling off by putting the governor into *performance* mode.

 You can do this with the cpufreq-set tool::